bucs110fall2023/final-project-easy-py/README.md

 ### Classes

-Models:
+Models, View, Controller
+- Models
 - Unit: Template for the Hero and Enemy class.
 Holds the stats for the RPG unit and can attact another unit.
 - Hero: Inherites from Unit can accumulate Exp for a level up and when hp reaches zero a boolean is returned for a game over.
 - Enemy: Inherites from Unit and holds an Exp value and when hp reaches zero a boolean is returned for victory.
 - BattleSeq: Processes the data for player action during a battle
 - SaveSelec: processes the player's selection of save file
 - SaveProg: Updates the save data based on player progression
 - OverworldUnit: processes the data for the player in the overworld
-View:
+- View
 - BattleDis: Displays the information for the battle sequence
 - HealthBar: displays the health bar for the player (DEPRECATED)
 - Narration: displays a line of text scrolling upwards from a file
 - Overworld: displays the overworld and the player
 - SaveDis: displays the save selection options for the player
-Controller:
+- Controller
 - Controller: main hub for the game and selects pygame screens

 ## ATP